“Among the women was a mother-daughter set and three sister sets. Several of these women included Joseph’s own foster daughters.”

 - The Lawrence sisters were 17 and 19 years old.

-Mother/Daughter/Sister Sets Not Important – CES Letter acts upset that the alleged polygamy included “a mother-daughter set and three sister sets.”
+Law Of Moses Not Applicable – CES Letter acts upset that the alleged polygamy included “a mother-daughter set and three sister sets.”
 I guess they think this contradicts the law of Moses which forbids marrying sisters?
 But the law of Moses is defunct, so I don’t see why that matters.
-They appear to really be bringing this issue up to make the polygamy sound more salacious.
+CES Letter appears to be bringing this issue up simply to make the polygamy sound more salacious.

 “Joseph’s marriage to Fanny Alger was described by Oliver Cowdery as a ‘dirty, nasty, filthy affair’ – Rough Stone Rolling, p.323”

-The only source I have seen for this quote is anti-Mormon Richard Bushman.
+The only source I have seen for this quote is skeptic Richard Bushman.
 The letter that this quote supposedly came from is not found at josephsmithpapers.org and I have not seen evidence that it exists.
 The quote is also not provided in context.
 We don’t know what he is actually talking about.
 I haven’t seen the full quote, and I don’t even know if it is a real quote.
+Certainly a fake quote.

-The trust is, little is known about the Fanny Alger relationship or even if there was one.
+The truth is, little is known about the Fanny Alger relationship or even if there was one.
 We don’t have any reason to think it was anything but a simple sealing ceremony.

 CES Letter Logical Fallacies